 In June 2011 I became the Ethics and Compliance Officer (BCO) for the Downstream (DS) business of Shell, initially in London, a role I held for six years.

-This job, part of the legal organisation, involved helping, advising and supporting the global DS business to understand and comply with the rules of the Shell Code of Conduct and accompanying manuals (bribery and corruption, fraud, money laundering, antitrust, trade controls, privacy etc), and to manage the consequences when people or organisations failed to do so.
+This job, part of the legal organisation, involved helping, advising and supporting the global DS business to understand and comply with the Shell Code of Conduct and accompanying manuals (bribery and corruption, fraud, money laundering, antitrust, trade controls, privacy), and to manage the consequences when people or organisations failed to do so.

 In July 2005, we moved to Den Haag in NL, where I became the Deputy Director for Information Security.
-My initial focus was on creating sustainable and enforceable controls and ensuring everyone met a minimum baseline.
-Then in 2007 I became security lead on a large outsourcing project, "privatising" Shell's global IT infrastructure in three service bundles.
+My initial focus was on creating enforceable controls and ensuring everyone met a minimum baseline.
+Then in 2007 I became security lead on a large outsourcing project, "privatizing" Shell's global IT infrastructure in three bundles.

-My role covered more than 60 countries and 45,000 staff, and required extensive outreach across DS, as well as working with the top leaders in DS.
+My role covered more than 60 countries and 45,000 staff, and required extensive outreach as well as working with top leaders in DS.
 In the process I dealt with the consequences of at least 500 substantiated code of conduct investigations.

-During this period, for family reasons we moved from the UK to Ireland, where we based ourselves near my mother and sister on the West Coast, and I commuted via Shannon.
+During this period, for family reasons we moved from the UK to Ireland and I commuted via Shannon.
 My mother passed away in January 2015.

-In Q1 2017, my role was moved to the Asia-Pacific region as part of a legal reorganisation following the acquisition of BG Group.
+In Q1 2017, my role was moved to the Asia-Pacific region during a reorganization after the acquisition of BG Group.

-Having completed the outsourcing and designed the retained security organisation, in August 2008 I became responsible to deliver the new structure and manage information security, business contingency and disaster recovery planning and regulatory compliance for Shell's outsourced global infrastructure, a vast and high profile task.
+Having completed the outsourcing and designed the retained security organisation, in August 2008 I became responsible to deliver the new structure and manage information security, business contingency and regulatory compliance for Shell's outsourced global infrastructure, a high profile task.
 We moved to Kuala Lumpur in Malaysia, where we lived until 2011.

-During this time I had the opportunity to lead a large programme of remediation for security issues in the Group's infrastructure and to lead the response to two large security incidents, one of which resulted in the conviction of two individual for computer crime.
+During this time I had the opportunity to lead a large programme of remediation for security issues in the Group's infrastructure and to lead the response to two large security incidents.

-After a short period of project work on the ethics and compliance requirements for Shell's indirect commercial partners, I moved onto gardening leave and retired from Shell in October 2017.
+After a short period of project work, I moved onto gardening leave and retired from Shell in 2017.

-In February 2018, I took a 3-month contract working in US corporate governance with Glass Lewis based in Limerick.
+In February 2018, I took a 3-month contract working on US corporate governance with Glass Lewis based in Limerick.

-In June 2018, I joined UNHCR as Cyber-security Transformation Programme Manager and have remained for the last yea, delivering a $3 m p.a. programme of security improvements from Ireland but with extensive travel to Amman (Jordan), Geneva and elsewhere as needed.
+In June 2018, I joined UNHCR as Cybersecurity Transformation Programme manager and held that role for two years, delivering a $3 m p.a. programme of security improvements from Ireland but with extensive travel to Amman (Jordan), Geneva and elsewhere .